skirtyman/2BNOR-2B/README.md

 ### Todo
 diagram drawing
-- [ ] offset of the vertical wires for the repeated input case
-- [ ] draw circles in connected wires
 - [ ] draw circular brigdes for wires.
 - [ ] diagrams can be created only with NAND and NOR, (ask for this with a dialog)